Capitains/website/pages/vocabulary.md

 title: "Vocabulary"
 header: "Vocabulary"
 group: navigation
-description: ""
+description: "This table has been written by B. Almas and H. Cayless in the context of the Distributed Text Services efforts."
 ---

-## CTS Vocabulary

-This table has been written by B. Almas and H. Cayless in the context of the Distributed Text Services efforts.

 | CTS         | LAWD                  | FRBR       | Concept                             | Notes                                                                                                                                                                                                                                                                                                      |
 |-------------|-----------------------|------------|-------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|